LISPBUILDER-SDL - Use SDL from Common Lisp

 color-a

-An SDL color containing INTEGER Red, Green, Blue and Alpha color components.
+An color containing INTEGER Red, Green, Blue and Alpha components.
+Free using FREE.

 [Generic function]